ibm-cloud-docs/secrets-manager/secret-what-is.md

 ## Working with secrets of different types
 {: #secret-types}

 Secrets that you create in {{site.data.keyword.secrets-manager_short}} can be static or dynamic in nature.
 A static secret has its expiration date and time enforced at secret creation or rotation time.
-In contrast, a [dynamic secret](#x9968958){:term} has its expiration date and time enforced when its secret data is read or accessed.
+In contrast, a [dynamic secret](#x9968958){: term} has its expiration date and time enforced when its secret data is read or accessed.

 {{site.data.keyword.secrets-manager_short}} further classifies static and dynamic secrets by their general purpose or function.
 For example, each secret type is identified programmatically by a keyword, such as `username_password`.
 If you're looking to manage your secret by using the {{site.data.keyword.secrets-manager_short}} API or CLI, you can use these keywords to run operations on secrets according to their type.